 Diindolylmethane (DIM) is a versatile nutraceutical for which I find many uses in my practice.
 It is naturally obtained via dietary consumption of cruciferous vegetables.
 Brussel Sprouts, Garden Cress, Mustard Greens, Turnip, and Kale are rich sources of glucobrassicans, the mother compounds of beneficial glucosinolates like indole-3-carbinol, which is metabolized into DIM.
-However, heat treatment, particularly boiling and microwaving, degrades?myrosinase, the plant compound responsible for bio-transformation of glucobrassicans into useful compounds like DIM and sulforaphane.
+However, heat treatment, particularly boiling and microwaving, degrades myrosinase, the plant compound responsible for bio-transformation of glucobrassicans into useful compounds like DIM and sulforaphane.

 An advantage of supplementation with DIM over consumption of large amounts of raw cruciferous vegetables is avoidance of goitrogenic isothiocyanates.
-These compounds compete with iodine for binding in the thyroid, potentially contributing to hypothyroidism.
+These compounds compete with iodine for binding in the thyroid, potentially contributing to thyroid challenges.
 DIM is thought not to have goitrogenic properties.
-To obtain the benefits of DIM contained in just two capsules per day, it is estimated that the average person would have to consume two pounds of raw cabbage family vegetables per day, an intake that might court the danger of thyroid suppression.
+To obtain the benefits of DIM contained in just two capsules per day, it is estimated that the average person would have to consume two pounds of raw cabbage family vegetables per day, an intake that might court the danger of thyroid suppression.*

 A controversy rages in the supplement industry over the relative merits of indole-3-carbinol (I3C) versus DIM.
 While it is true that I3C has documented intrinsic activities apart from its role as a precursor to DIM, after much research, I sided with the DIM camp.
 For one, much higher amounts of I3C are required to achieve therapeutic benefits; additionally, concerns have been raised over the safety of I3C; and I3C is said to be less stable than DIM.